shsagir/play-area-sync/docs/remote-ssh-execution.md

 ### Using CLI tools

-Many modern web development frameworks and CMS come with a programmable command line interfaces (CLI), Drush and Artisan for example.
+Many modern web development frameworks and CMS come with a programmable command line interfaces (CLI), Drupal Console and Artisan for example.
 These CLIs allow you to automate often occurring tasks, help you to develop your App via code generators and provide useful helpers to set up new installations.
 Executing commands, like database migration, can hugely simplify development.

 ### Limitations